pmadvisor/myboard/README.md

 # myboard
-This repository is myPMS demo version source site
+This repository is myPMS demo version source code site